 An embryo conceived nearly two decades ago has been born to a woman in Jiangsu, China.
-This breaks the record set by a 33-year-old woman in June, who gave birth to a boy from an embryo frozen for 12 years.

 The new record-holder is a baby girl, born to 45-year-old Huang at the Obstetrics and Gynaecology Hospital of Fudan University, Shanghaiist reported.
 The 3.3-kg baby is easily dubbed the “most frost-resistant” in the country.
 She developed from an embryo frozen for 18 years and safeguarded prior to implantation.